 That’s it, in a nutshell.
 Blockchain gets rid of the middleman so people can deal directly with one another through the internet.

 But how can you trust anyone else on the network?

 The network timestamps transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work.

 In other words, you don’t have to trust anyone else.
 You can trust the code and the network.

 The Conclusion sums up this idea in one sentence:

 We proposed a peer-to-peer network using proof-of-work to record a public history of transactions that quickly becomes computationally impractical for an attacker to change if honest nodes control a majority of CPU power.

-Since everyone on the network can see every transaction, no individual or small group can pull off a cheat unless they command more than 50% of the computing power of the entire network.
+Since everyone on the network can see every transaction, no individual or small group can pull off a cheat unless they command at least 51% of the nodes on the network.

-If you haven’t read the Bitcoin white paper, give yourself a holiday treat and check it out.
+If you haven’t read the Bitcoin white paper, check it out for yourself.